1001bit/OnlineCanvasGames/README.md

 <h2>Online Canvas Games</h2>
-web app made with go where user can play games with other people online
+web app made with go where user can play games with other people online.